vkovac2/multiagent_fairness_reproducibility/README.md

-# Fairness for Cooperative Multi-Agent Learning with Equivariant Policies
+# Fairness for Cooperative Multi-Agent Learning with Equivariant Policies Reproducibility Study

 This repository is the official implementation of Fairness for Cooperative Multi-Agent Learning with Equivariant Policies Reproducibility STudy.